 Hey everyone, my name is Okala Elesia.

 I’m Nigerian-British, grew up in Cornwall, and now live in London.
 I write about liminal spaces, weird Britain, and all sorts of stuff to be honest.
 My stories have been nominated for the Pushcart Prize, while I was recently commended by the Laura Kinsella Prize.
+I’m currently studying for my MA in Creative Writing at Birkbeck.

 Shoot me a message if you wanna collab on something.